fabric8io/docker-maven-plugin/README.md

 * `<formats>` are ignored, the assembly will allways use a directory when preparing the data container (i.e. the format is fixed to `dir`)
 * The `<id>` is ignored since only a single assembly descriptor is used (no need to distinguish multiple descriptors)

-This `docker-maven-plugin` comes with some predefined assembly which can be used with `assemblyDescritproRef`:
+This `docker-maven-plugin` comes with some predefined assembly descriptors which can be used with `assemblyDescritproRef`:

 * **artifact-with-dependencies** will copy your project's artifact and all its dependencies
 * **artifact** will copy only the project's artifact but no dependencies.